SougataMukherjee/interview-kit/theory/js-ts.md

 **Q37: What are modules in JavaScript?**

-Break code into reusable files using export and import.
+Break code into reusable files using export and import.in js two types of modules are there 1. common js module for node js 2. es6 module for modern application
 Types:
-Named export
+Named export: you can not rename it
-Default export
+Default export you can rename it
 Example 1:
 ```js
 export const x = 1;